Legitimate ground-truth-free metrics for deep uncertainty classification scoring: RELATED WORK

 In spite of their appeal, the above cited elements of the literature do no possess the sought level of genericity allowing for uncertainty estimator evaluation solely based on $\left( \mathbf{x}, y \right) $ pairs.
 Indeed all these methods are indirect measures of uncertainty scores, strongly dependent on the chosen backbone algorithm.
 In the next paragraph, we present metric based evaluation prior arts that comply with this requirement.

 A popular way to check the legitimacy of predicted probabilities is to resort to calibration metrics \citep{nemani2023uncertainty,wimmer2023quantifying,jospin2022hands,henne2020benchmarking,ovadia2019can}.
-Those metrics are however compatible with probabilistic uncertainty representations only and bypass the scoring functions, which do not meet our objective in this paper.
-Moreover, obtaining calibrated probabilities is a much stronger requirement than obtaining a score that correctly ranks unreliable predictions.
+By definition, obtaining calibrated probabilities is a much stronger requirement than obtaining a score that correctly ranks unreliable predictions.
 Indeed, suppose one wishes to rank unreliable predictions thanks to calibrated softmax probabilities, then any composition of those probability with an increasing function will rank inputs in the same way.
+This invariance property of the investigated metrics compared to the expected calibration error is further highlighted in~\cref{sec:metrics_assessing_ranking_performance_versus_calibration_performance}.

 When assessing whether quantified uncertainties align with classification errors, many authors converged to a similar setting: leverage a scoring function and evaluate the latter as if it was meant to solve another binary classification task in which inputs are mapped to either $\left\{ Y=\hat{y}|\mathbf{x}\right\}$ or $\left\{ Y\neq\hat{y}|\mathbf{x}\right\}$ \citep{henne2020benchmarking,gal2016dropout,hendrycks2016baseline}.
 Given a held-out test dataset it is possible to construct those misclassification labels.
 Finally, ROC-AUC can readily be used, thereby yielding the UQ-AUC metric formally defined in the previous section.
 Similarly, in the OOD detection use case, provided that some OOD inputs can be obtained, ROC-AUC of a UQ scoring with respect to in-distribution versus OOD labels can be computed \citep{gal2016dropout,hendrycks2016baseline,lakshminarayanan2017simple}